penmasters/zabbix-book/docs/ch06-zabbix-templates/templates.md

     Add a suffix or prefix such as (Custom) to distinguish cloned templates and document their origin in the template notes like:
-    - Origin: Template OS Linux by Zabbix agent
+    - Origin: Linux by Zabbix agent
     - Based on UUID: a4c1d0f2d7de4a40a8b347afeb9a88df

 ## Template Groups